nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

 ### Pipeline Validation

 To verify that all pipelines are working correctly, validation scripts have been added at `${MORPHEUS_ROOT}/scripts/validation`.
-There are scripts for each of the main workflows: Anomalous Behavior Profiling (ABP), Humans-as-Machines-Machines-as-Humans (HAMMAH), Phishing Detection (Phishing), and Sensitive Information Detection (SID).
+There are scripts for each of the main workflows: Anomalous Behavior Profiling (ABP), Phishing Detection (Phishing), and Sensitive Information Detection (SID).

 To run all of the validation workflow scripts, use the following commands: